-Nyack College knows that these are unprecedented times and you may be struggling with issues you never contemplated.
-Know that the College is here to support you in these circumstances and the unexpected demands placed on your educational goals and personal lives.
+Nyack College recognizes that these are unprecedented times.
+You may be struggling with issues you never anticipated.
+Please know that Nyack College is here to support our students through any unexpected demands placed on their educational goals or personal lives.
 Having applied, signed and returned the Certification Agreement to the Department of Education to access funds under the Higher Education Emergency Relief Fund (HEERF), Nyack College has the ability to use a maximum of 50 percent of the funding from the Coronavirus Aid, Relief, and Economic Security (CARES) Act, to provide financial support in the form of emergency grants to our students impacted by COVID-19.

 What the grant can be used for:

-Through this funding, Nyack College is able to disburse up to $865,000 to eligible students who have expenses related to the disruption of campus operations as a result of the coronavirus such a major disruption occurred on the Rockland campus intervening with food, housing, course materials, technology, health and child/dependent care expenses.
-As of May 18, 2020 grants began to be disbursed through an Emergency Grant Application process.
+Through this funding, Nyack College is able to disburse up to $865,000 to eligible students who have expenses related to the disruption of campus operations.
+The coronavirus pandemic has impacted many areas of the Nyack College community, including, but not limited to, food administration, housing, course materials, technology, health and child/dependent care expenses.
+As of May 18, 2020, grants began to be disbursed through an Emergency Grant application process.

 Who is eligible?